legends2k/DXMathTest/README.md

-# Use DirectX Math with CMake
+# DirectXMath Seed

-[DirectX Math][] is an open-source 3D math library usable outside Windows and Direct3D.
-This project uses CMake to build a toy program using DirectX Math.
-It tackles the following using CMake:
+[DirectXMath][] is an open-source 3D math library that’s usable outside Windows and Direct3D too.
+This project uses CMake to build a toy program using DirectXMath.
+It uses CMake to:

-* Fetch DirectX Math
+* Fetch DirectXMath
-* Fetch [NoSAL][] for `sal.h`; a dependency of DirectX Math
+* Fetch `sal.h` if missing
-* Add NoSAL as a dependency on `DirectX Math`
+  - An internal, header-only dependency of DirectXMath headers

-Opted out of using the [original `sal.h`][sal] since it conflicts with other projects like [stb][] when compiling with GCC and Clang.
+If there’re conflicts due to the downloaded `sal.h` with projects like [stb][] when compiling with GCC and Clang use [NoSAL][].

 Tested on